Closer (The Chainsmokers song): Lyric video

 The lyric video for "Closer" was edited and directed by Rory Kramer, and features Alyssa Lynch and Jordan Wright.
-It received one billion views on January 10, 2017, and two billion views on February 4, 2018, making it the first lyric video ever to reach these milestones, and by September, 2021, it is the 30th most-viewed video of all time, as well as the most viewed lyric video with over 2.8 billion views on YouTube.
+It received one billion views on January 10, 2017, and two billion views on February 4, 2018, making it the first lyric video ever to reach these milestones.
+As of July 2025, it has received 3.2 billion views, and is among the fifty most-viewed videos of all time.

 Music video

 The music video for "Closer", directed by Dano Cerny, was released on October 24, 2016.
 The video begins with the Chainsmokers' Andrew Taggart looking at Halsey while at a party.
 It then flashes back to an earlier time where Taggart and Halsey's characters met for the first time in a party, where they eventually ended up kissing in a kitchen.
 Through the video, Halsey and Taggart are seen singing, with Halsey in bra and panties and Taggart shirtless, with both in bed.

 The video ends with Halsey leaving the party in present time, Taggart follows them outside and Halsey stops and turns around to see Taggart.
 They both look at each other, implying they regret drifting apart.